MicrosoftDocs/memdocs/memdocs/intune/enrollment/android-aosp-corporate-owned-user-associated-enroll.md

 ### Manage devices remotely

-The following remote actions are available for AOSP devices:
+The following remote actions are available for Android (AOSP) devices:

 * Wipe
 * Delete

-You can take action on one Android (AOSP) device at a time.
+You can take action on one device at a time.
 For more information about where to find remote actions in Intune, see [Remove devices by using wipe, retire, or manually unenrolling the device](../remote-actions/devices-wipe.md).

 > [!NOTE]
-> When you wipe an AOSP device, the device remains in a **Pending** state until the device is fully restored to its factory default.
-It's then removed from the devices list in Intune.
-When you delete a device, the device is removed from the device list immediately, with no pending status.
-The factory reset happens the next time the device checks in.
+> After you wipe an Android (AOSP) device, the device remains in a **Pending** state until the it's fully restored to its factory default.
+Then Intune removes it from the device list.
+When you delete a device, the device is removed from the device list immediately, with no pending status, and the factory reset happens the next time the device checks in.

 ## Troubleshooting

 ## View version of Microsoft Intune and Microsoft Authenticator apps
 To find out which version of the Microsoft Intune app or Microsoft Authenticator app is installed on a device:

-1. Go to **Devices** and select the AOSP device name.
+1. Go to **Devices** and select the device name.
 2. Select **Discovered apps**.
 3. Find your app and then look in the **Application Version** column for the version number.

 ## Troubleshooting + Support
 Select **Troubleshooting + Support** from the Microsoft Endpoint Manager navigation menu to:

-* See a list of AOSP devices enrolled by a user
+* See a list of Android (AOSP) devices enrolled by a user
-* Enable troubleshooting of AOSP devices the same way you can troubleshoot other user devices.
+* Enable troubleshooting of Android (AOSP) devices the same way you can troubleshoot other user devices.

 ## Share Intune app logs with Microsoft
 If you experience problems with enrollment or the Microsoft Intune app, you can use the Intune app to upload and send app logs to Microsoft.
 After you submit the logs, you'll receive an incident ID to share with your Microsoft support person.